bwhaley/whaletech.co/_posts/2015-3-30-freelance-eight-month-update.md

 I created a sole proprietor LLC called *Whale Tech* in order to protect my personal interests.
 I ended up with a California LLC, which is going to cost me $800/year just to exist.

 I may eventually get around to rebranding from *Ben Whaley/bwhaley.com* to *Whale Tech LLC*, but it's not a very high priority right now.
+[EDIT: I did this finally!]
 I'll be interested to see if clients push back on working with an LLC as opposed to a 1099 contractor, which is how most of my contracts had been arranged previously.

 ## Clients
 I have been fortunate to work with around a dozen excellent clients at this point.
 I've acquired clients via several avenues: